MicrosoftDocs/xamarin-docs/docs/xamarin-forms/get-started/hello-xamarin-forms/quickstart.md

     ```

     Save the changes to **MainActivity.cs** by choosing **File > Save** (or by pressing **&#8984; + S**), and close the file.

+    > [!NOTE]
+    > The sample code uses `Theme="@style/MainTheme"` because it is based on an older template.
+You can verify the correct style name in **Phoneword/Droid/Resources/values/styles.xml** if you get a compiler error for the theme name.

 26. In the **Solution Pad**, expand the **Properties** folder and double-click the **AndroidManifest.xml** file: